Frederic L. Holmes: Education and background

+Career

+Holmes spent two years at MIT as an assistant professor starting in 1962, teaching in the Humanities Department.
+In 1964 Holmes became an assistant professor of the history of science at Yale University and in 1968 he became an associate professor.
+Holmes was a founder of the Joint Atlantic Seminars in History of Biology in 1965.
+At Yale, he supervised Margaret W. Rossiter, who graduated in 1971.
+In 1972 he moved to become a full professor and department chair at the University of Western Ontario.
+In 1979 he returned to Yale as a full professor and from 1979 to 2002 he chaired the Section of the History of Medicine in the Yale School of Medicine.

-He became Avalon Professor in 1985, and from 1982 to 1987 was Master of Jonathan Edwards College.
-He became a leading force in building the history of science and medicine at Yale.
-He initiated an undergraduate major in the history of science/history of medicine and in 1986 a graduate program in the history of medicine and the life sciences.
+Holmes became Avalon Professor of the History of Medicine at Yale in 1985, and from 1982 to 1987 he was Master of Jonathan Edwards College.
+He became a leading force in building the history of science and medicine at the university.
+He initiated an undergraduate major in the history of science and history of medicine and in 1986 he initiated a graduate program in the history of medicine and the life sciences.
 In 2002 he helped establish a new Program in the History of Medicine and Science.

 Holmes was the author of more than sixty papers and several books on the history of medicine and the biological sciences.
-For his two-volume work on Hans Adolf Krebs and the discovery of the citric acid cycle, Holmes not only evaluated Krebs's lab books, but also conducted detailed interviews with Krebs.
+For his two-volume work on Hans Adolf Krebs and the discovery of the citric acid cycle, Holmes not only evaluated Krebs's lab books, but also conducted detailed interviews with Krebs; he also repeated this pattern with Matthew Meselson and Franklin Stahl.
 Holmes won several prizes and was a leading contributor to the history of medicine and the biological sciences for two generations.

 He and his wife Harriet Vann Holmes (d.
 2000) had three daughters.